-At Alberta School for the Deaf and Tevie Miller Heritage School Program, we are committed to ensuring that our school is a safe and productive learning environment.
+At Grandview Heights School we are committed to ensuring that our school is a safe and productive learning environment.
 Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.
+Conduct which interferes with or tends to interfere with the rights of a student is unacceptable and is, therefore, an act of misconduct.